Gagrio/suse-support-material/Notes/KB-Edge-PTF.md

 For more info on this please see [Building Updated SUSE Linux Micro Images with Kiwi](https://documentation.suse.com/suse-edge/3.2/html/edge/guides-kiwi-builder-images.html)

-- A short example on using kiwi:
+- An example on using kiwi:

 Create a folder to host the assets and the output:
 ```
 mkdir -p ~/ptf/
 mkdir -p ~/output/
 ```
-Create a new custom.kiwi file copying the SL-Micro.kiwi one:
+Create a new custom.kiwi file copying the original SL-Micro.kiwi one:
 ```
 podman create --name kiwi-builder registry.suse.com/edge/3.2/kiwi-builder:10.1.16.0
 podman cp kiwi-builder:/micro-sdk/defs/SL-Micro.kiwi ~/ptf/custom.kiwi
 podman rm kiwi-builder
 ```
-Perform the following changes into the custom.kiwi file:
+Perform the following changes into the `custom.kiwi` file:
-Create a new "ptf-1234-SelfInstall" profile that also requires a new "ptf-1234-x86-self_install" profile
+Create a new `ptf-1234-SelfInstall` profile that also requires a new `ptf-1234-x86-self_install` profile.
 ```
 <profile name="ptf-1234-SelfInstall" description="PTF-1234 Custom SL Micro with Podman and KVM as raw image with uEFI boot - SelfInstall" arch="x86_64">
 	<requires profile="full"/>